Guardian Scholars Giving

 Fortunately, Cal State Fullerton's Guardian Scholars Program has become a beacon of hope by providing funding and services in the form of housing, financial support and counseling while they pursue a college education.

 The Guardian Scholars Program began in 1998 at Cal State Fullerton with three students.
 Today, the program has expanded to 20 colleges in California, Washington, Colorado, Indiana, and Massachusetts serving hundreds of students.

-In Orange County, less than 3% of emancipated foster youth earn a college degree.
-So please know your donation is truly making a difference as our program has nearly a 70% graduation retention rate.
+In Orange County, less than 3 percent of emancipated foster youth earn a college degree.
+So please know your donation is truly making a difference as our program has nearly a 70 percent graduation retention rate.